 - For almost two years it has not been possible to run Kubernetes natively on Gitpod due to the above.
 One of the key motivators for customers moving a development environment away from a local laptop and into the cloud is to be able to run cloud-native workflows and applications.
 And on Gitpod, you can't.

 and that's about it.
-In all, I don't regret working at 'pod, and it is a company that is full of really nice people, but there are structural, strategic and leadership issues that need resolving before the product/company will really shine.
+In all, I don't regret working at 'pod, and it is a company that is full of really nice people, but there are structural, strategic and leadership issues that need resolving before the product/company will shine.
+Overall it saddens me that the company has switched into value extraction mode over innovation and hasn't kept up with the competition.

 Thanks for reading btw.